 The Prince turned to look at Ximene.
-‘I am very supportive of your determination that the negotiation over the terms of contract should without influence from your guardian, but I do believe that to finalise the detail we will have to meet again.’
+‘I am very supportive of your determination that the negotiation over the terms of the contract should be without undue influence from your guardian, but I do believe that to finalise the details we will have to meet again.’

 Ximene appeared amused.
 ‘Edward, it would be very difficult to marry you if we didn’t meet again.’